MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 To begin automating tests, use the following steps to ensure that the WebDriver version you install matches your browser version.

-1. Navigate to `edge://settings/help` to get the version of Edge.
+1. Navigate to `edge://settings/help` to get the version of Microsoft Edge.

     :::image type="complex" source="../media/webdriver-chromium/edge-version.png" alt-text="The build number for Microsoft Edge Canary on January 14, 2020" lightbox="../media/webdriver-chromium/edge-version.png":::
        The build number for Microsoft Edge Canary on January 14, 2020
     :::image-end:::

-1. Navigate to the [Microsoft Edge Driver downloads][MicrosoftDeveloperEdgeToolsWebdriverDownloads] page and download the driver that matches the Edge version number.
+1. Navigate to the [Microsoft Edge Driver downloads][MicrosoftDeveloperEdgeToolsWebdriverDownloads] page and download the driver that matches the version number of Microsoft Edge.

     :::image type="complex" source="../media/webdriver-chromium/edge-driver-install.png" alt-text="The Downloads section of the Microsoft Edge Driver page" lightbox="../media/webdriver-chromium/edge-driver-install.png":::
        The Downloads section of the [Microsoft Edge Driver][MicrosoftDeveloperEdgeToolsWebdriver] page